Citi/scaler/docs/source/tutorials/quickstart.rst

     [INFO]2023-03-19 12:19:19-0400: Worker[9] started

-From here, connect the Python Client and begin submitting work
+From here, connect the Python Client and begin submitting tasks:

 .. code:: python